maalik4567/Survey-Form/README.md

 # Survey-Form
-Hey everyone i am create Survey Form using HTML and CSS.
+Hey everyone i have create Survey Form using HTML and CSS.